YagoLopez/ng-dashboard/README.md

 folder and import `NgLMapDir` in your own component.
 IMPORTANT: `d3.js` must be in your root app directory.
 This is where metricsgraphics.js search for this file.
 Not due to this project design.

-2 - Whitout node: clone or download the repository and follow the same steps as before
+2 - Whitout node:
+- Clone or download the repository and follow the same steps as before

 ## MetricsGraphics Chart Component API